LOOMS & WEAVING FESTIVAL

 Inkle loom workshop with Zoi Papadaki (band-making, translocal techniques)

-A lecture on Cretan pattern iconography by Popi Siganou
+A lecture on patterns of Eastern Crete by Popi Siganou

-Film screenings from Iran and Syria on women and thread
+Film screenings from Greece, Iran and Syria on women and thread

 A hidden treasure game for children using riddles, loom parts and imagination